 There’s a new immediacy and contact between the live performers and audiences that didn’t previously exist.
 This isn’t just a positive economic or ethical choice for us, it’s is a positive artistic one.
 The work we have done has been transformational, not just for a few people, but for everyone who comes into our building. ”

-- Tarek Iskander, Artistic Director and CEO of Battersea Arts Centre
+- Tarek Iskander, Artistic Director of Battersea Arts Centre

 The Social Model of Disability